1940-1945. The resistance in the dutch province of Limburg

 - Heer - Local contacts - Police -

 Cornelis van den Broek was a corporal of the Marines in Den Helder [1][4] until the surrender of the Dutch forces in May 1940.
-During the war he worked as Opperwachtmeester at the police in Rotterdam at the Hoflaan.
-He belonged to the KP (Knokploeg, armed group) in Rotterdam.
-On …
+During the war he worked as Opperwachtmeester at the police …

 This person is not (yet?) listed on the walls of the chapel.-